Lulani Faucets Review & Rating Updated: July 7, 2025

 2. If applicable.

-3. Bases are included with some faucets, but also available separately.
+3. Bases are included with some faucets, also available separately.

 4. Supply hoses are included.